 Café Kandahar in Whitefish Montana

 Café Kandahar located inside the Kandahar Lodge in Whitefish, MT is privately owned and operated by Chef Andy Blanton.
 Chef Andy is a four-time James Beard Foundation Semifinalist, the Foundation’s mission is to celebrate, nurture, and honor chefs that make America’s food culture more delicious, diverse, and sustainable for everyone.
 He was even invited to travel to the James Beard House in New York to prepare a meal!
 It was a treat to have a meal prepared by Chef Andy.

 The menu at Cafe Kandahar is designed keeping in mind both the seasonality and locality of ingredients, mentioned Chef Andy.
 I opted for the four-course dinner paired with wine and was pleasantly surprised.
 While Elk, Yak Carpaccio and Scollops are the highlights here, there are some wonderfully delicious vegetarian choices.

 My vegetarian four-course meal at Café Kandahar

 We started with some champagne and my first course was the Forest Mushrooms with Madeira Crème and Montana Chevre served on a flaky pastry was divine, I have had my share of mushrooms and this was the best ever.
 Chef Andy was kind enough to share his mother’s recipe for the dish which you can find below.

 It was followed by a Living Butter Lettuce with Gorgonzola, Hearts of Palm and Maple Pecans.
 I opted to leave out the Bacon that is usually on the salad.
-For my main entree, I had the crispy soca crepe filled with veggies reminded me of the markets in Nice.
+For my main entree, I had the crispy soca crepe filled with veggies that reminded me of the markets in Nice.
 We then enjoyed a few desserts including a Huckleberry Tart.
 You just got to try Huckleberry when visiting Montana, it tastes good both in drinks and desserts 😉

 Wine suggestions from Sommelier Renee Nadon at Café Kandahar